sheodox/task-timer/README.md

 ~~6.
 For dev purposes, use seconds~~

-6. Audible cue for transitions
+~~7.
+Audible cue for transitions~~
-7. To-Do list for actions
+8. To-Do list for actions
-8. GUI - TBD
+9. GUI - TBD